Skip to main content

 Initial medical consultation

-A 30–45 minute visit with Dr. Kim.
+A 30–45 minute visit with a provider on our care team.
 We review your medical history, current medications, weight history, and goals — and decide together whether medication is appropriate.

 02